What CASE studentships offer

 - paying at least £1,000 per year to the lead research organisation to supplement the Research & Training Support Grant (RTSG) for the duration of the studentship

-- paying any expenses (such as travel and subsistence) that you incur during your CASE studentship
+- paying any expenses (such as travel and subsistence) that you incur when visiting and working at your CASE partner’s establishment

-- paying for, or contributing towards, necessary materials you need while doing your CASE studentship.
+- paying for, or contributing towards, necessary materials you need while based with your CASE partner.

 You can find out about specific eligibility criteria information in the individual funding opportunity on the funding finder.